dev2820/broadcast/README.md

 ```

 ### create BroadcastingStation
-creates a Broadcasting Station to broadcast changes in the state of the store.
+Creates a Broadcasting Station to broadcast changes in the state of the store.

 ```ts
 // background.ts